AhmedAbdAlKareem1/experiment_saver/README.md

 # Experiment Saver

-A lightweight, safe utility for TensorFlow/Keras to automate the saving of model artifacts, training history, and evaluation metrics for binary classification tasks.
+A lightweight, safe utility for TensorFlow/Keras to automate the saving of model artifacts, training history, and evaluation metrics.

 ## Features
 - **Callback Integration**: Automatically sets up `ModelCheckpoint`, `EarlyStopping`, and `CSVLogger`.